 Packing List for Annapurna Circuit Trek in May

-The packing list for the Annapurna circuit trek in May doesn’t drastically vary with other months.
+The packing list for the Annapurna Circuit trek in May doesn’t vary drastically from other months.
 However, you have to be prepared for various climatic zones.
-For instance, the overall temperatures of Annapurna Circuit in May are moderate, so you don’t need to carry multiple insulated layers.
-Having said that, below is the packing list:
+For instance, the overall temperatures of the Annapurna Circuit in May are moderate, so you don’t need to carry multiple insulated layers.
+Below is the packing list:

 Category | Items | Remarks |